 Which is better: oil or acrylic?

-Both oils and acrylics have pluses and minuses.
-Acrylics provide superior durability and adhesion qualities, while oils provide flexibility in blending choices.
-Oils retain moisture longer than acrylics.
+Both oils and acrylics have their advantages and disadvantages.
+Acrylics offer superior durability and adhesion, while oils provide greater flexibility in blending.
+Oils also retain moisture longer than acrylics.